-- 1. It is permissible to terminate the lease contract by mutual consent. - 2.
-An Ijarah contract does not terminate with the death of either party thereto.
+- 2. An Ijarah contract does not terminate with the death of either party thereto.
 However, the heirs of the lessee may terminate the Ijarah contract if they can prove that they cannot afford to pay the rental. - 3.
 An Ijarah contract expires with the total destruction of the leased asset in the case of leasing a specific asset or with the inability to enjoy the usufruct owing to the loss of the benefit that the asset was intended to provide.
 However, an Ijarah contract does not expire with the total destruction of the leased asset in the case of leasing a described Ijarah (forward Ijarah), and in this case the lessor is obliged to provide an alterative asset fulfilling the same conditions. - 4.
-The two parties may agree to terminate the liarah contract before it begins to run. - 5.
+The two parties may agree to terminate the Ijarah contract before it begins to run. - 5.
 The lease expires upon the expiry of its term.